ent/ent/doc/website/blog/2022-04-07-how-twitter-can-implement.md

 ### Pre release
 Enthistory is still in early design stages and is being internally tested.
 Therefore, we haven't released it to open-source yet - but we plan to do so very soon.
 If you want to play with a pre-release version of Enthistory, I wrote a simple React application with GraphQL+Enthistory to demonstrate how a tweet edit could look like.
-You can check it out [here](https://github.com/hedwigz/edit-twitter-example-app). please feel free to share your feedback.
+You can check it out [here](https://github.com/hedwigz/edit-twitter-example-app).
+Please feel free to share your feedback.

 ### Wrapping up
 We saw how Ent's modular extension system lets you streamline advanced features as if they were just a package install away.
 Developing your own extension [is fun, easy and educating](https://entgo.io/blog/2021/12/09/contributing-my-first-feature-to-ent-grpc-plugin)!
 I invite you to try it yourself!